Short URL for this page:

 Gloomily Lee rode back to Chaffin's Bluff; regretfully he had to report to the War Department the failure to recapture Fort Harrison;92 sadly, he answered General Pemberton when that officer, during the evening, ventured to ask if Lee would not take the fort, cost what it might.
 "General Pemberton," he said, "I made my effort this morning and failed, losing my killed and wounded.
 I have ordered another line provided from that point and shall have no more blood shed at the fort unless you can show me a practical plan of capture; perhaps you can.
 I shall be glad to have it."
 Some of those who heard this answer thought that Lee meant to silence Pemberton with an unforgettable rebuke, but Lee doubtless meant exactly what he said when he affirmed he would be glad to get a better plan.
 No general more heartily welcomed suggestions at any time and from any source.93

 While Lee was vainly trying to recapture Fort Harrison, Hampton was checking a Federal advance that might have carried the Federals to the Southside Railroad.
 On the 29th, Butler's cavalry, in advance of the Confederate right flank below Petersburg, had been attacked and driven back, but Rooney Lee's division, which was under orders to march to the northside, arrived opportunely p505 and reversed the situation.
-The next day, September 30, when the Federals again advanced, Indicates a West Point graduate and gives his Class.Heth's division was brought up to support the cavalry.
+The next day, September 30, when the Federals again advanced, Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.Heth's division was brought up to support the cavalry.
 The combined attack of horse and foot repulsed the enemy.
 On October 1, however, a new advance on Hampton's part was balked by a false report that the enemy was in his rear.
 Before he could organize a heavy movement, the enemy "dug in."94

 To give Hampton sufficient infantry backing, it had been necessary to spread Johnson's division to the right and to leave scarcely more than a picket line on part of the Petersburg defenses.
 "If the enemy cannot be prevented from extending his left," Lee warned Hampton, "he will eventually reach the Appomattox and cut us off from the south side altogether."95 Dutifully, Hampton began drawing a line that would extend to Hatcher's Run and would remove, for the time at least, any serious danger that the Federals would envelop Petersburg.96 This, however, meant still more attenuation of force.
 By October 7 Johnson's division was holding a front previously occupied by that command, by Hoke's division, and by two brigades of Mahone.97 In an emergency that arose before the end of the month, his division, plus two brigades and one battalion, occupied the whole of the Petersburg defenses from the Appomattox to Battery 45, a distance of nearly six miles.98